svecosystem/runed/sites/docs/src/content/utilities/active-element.md

 </p>
 ```

-## Shadow DOM
+## Custom Document

-If you need to track focus within a shadow root, you can pass the shadow root to the `ActiveElement`
+If you wish to scope the focus tracking within a custom document or shadow root, you can pass a
-constructor:
+`DocumentOrShadowRoot` to the `ActiveElement` options:

 ```svelte
 <script lang="ts">